jj11hh/audio-rtc-caster/README.md

 -   More detailed error reporting on the client for specific WebRTC/Audio issues.
 -   Add unit and integration tests for both server and client components.
 -   Explore different audio processing options on the client or server.

+## Creating a Release Package

+A Python script ([`create_release_package.py`](create_release_package.py:1)) is provided to simplify the process of packaging the Go server and the client application for distribution.
+This is particularly useful because the Go server can be compiled into a standalone executable, removing the need for a Go environment on the target machine, unlike the Python server which requires a Python environment and dependencies.

+### Prerequisites

+-   Python 3.x installed and in your PATH.
+-   Go programming language installed and in your PATH (for compiling the Go server).
+-   Git installed and in your PATH (for versioning the package name).
+-   The project should be a Git repository to allow the script to determine the branch/tag and commit hash.

+### How to Use

+1. Navigate to the root directory of the project in your terminal.
+2. Run the script:
+    ```bash
+    python create_release_package.py
+    ```

+### What the Script Does

+1.  **Determines Platform:** Identifies the operating system (e.g., `windows`, `linux`, `darwin`).
+2.  **Fetches Git Information:**
+    -   Tries to get the current Git tag.
+If no tag is on the current commit, it uses the current branch name.
+    -   Gets the short commit hash of the current HEAD.
+3.  **Builds Go Server:**
+    -   The build command is executed from the project's root directory.
+    -   It compiles the Go server package located at `./server-go` (which includes [`main.go`](server-go/main.go:1)).
+    -   The output executable will be named `server-go.exe` on Windows, and `server-go` on other platforms (e.g., Linux, macOS).
+The executable is placed inside the `server-go/` directory (e.g., `server-go/server-go.exe`).
+4.  **Creates Zip Package:**
+    -   A zip file is created in the project root directory.
+    -   The naming convention for the zip file is: `rtc-caster-[platform]-[tag_or_branch]-[commit_hash].zip`
+        -   Example: `rtc-caster-windows-main-a1b2c3d.zip` or `rtc-caster-linux-v1.0.0-e4f5g6h.zip`
+    -   **Contents of the zip file:**
+        -   The compiled Go server executable (e.g., `server-go.exe` or `server-go`) at the root of the archive.
+        -   The entire `client/` folder and its contents, maintaining its structure (e.g., [`client/index.html`](client/index.html:1), [`client/js/main.js`](client/js/main.js:1)).

+After running the script, you will find the zip package in the project's root directory, ready for distribution.